Razzor217/parallel-quick-sort/README.md

 the qsmb::detail::barrier, qsmb::std_thread_pool and qsmb::detail::aligned_ptr classes are
 adopted almost directly from the sample sort implementation. adopted almost directly from the sample sort implementation.

+## Current status

+The sequential base case as well as base classes needed for the parallel tasks are implemented, but untested.
+The main algorithm phases need to be implemented next (local partitioning, block permutation, cleanup, thread distribution and recursion from task list).